Zeioth/compiler.nvim/README.md

 [For more examples see wiki](https://github.com/Zeioth/Compiler.nvim/wiki/solution-examples).

 ## Make (optional)
-If any of these files exist in your current working directory, its content will be also diplay on [Compiler.nvim](https://github.com/Zeioth/compiler.nvim):
+If any of these files exist in your current working directory, they will be automatically detected and displayed on [Compiler.nvim](https://github.com/Zeioth/compiler.nvim):

 * `Makefile`